 We can all agree that meat on a stick surpasses every other kind of meat.
 This recipe for Persian kabobs is easy to make and will transport you into the world of Darius, a teenager who's yet to recognize his greatness.

 Iran, formerly known as Persia, has a turbulent history and a fascinating present.
 In this episode, we get curious about the culture (food! poetry! storytelling!) and explore the impact of the 1979 Revolution.

 Every Friday, we share our favorite book- and travel-related links.
-This week, we've got moving comic set in Iceland, virtual tours of ancient Egyptian tombs, bookish confessions, UNESCO World Heritage sites & more.
+This week, we've got Jane Austen-related news, a new online comic set in Beirut, a dramatic cliffside hotel in Colombia, Halloween links, and more.